-The place is located in Kalamos, and it’s surrounded by a beautiful garden.
+The place is located in Kalamos, and a beautiful garden surrounds it.
 Filio is a taverna well-known for its Kytherian and other regional gastronomy.
-The venue also serves local wine from grapes of Arikaras variety.
+The venue also serves local wine from grapes of the Arikaras variety.
 Greek cuisine, Greek music, and a lively atmosphere combine for a unique experience both at midday and in the evening.

 Head to Livadi to taste a great pizza in Kythera.
 Both adults and kids adore the variety of toppings you can get on your pizza when dining in this place.
 Serving both lunch and dinner and coffee any time of the day, the food is simple but delicious.
 Other than pizza, check snacks, sandwiches, and pasta.